bricepenven/GotMilk/README.md

 To set up the workflow:
 1. Import the workflow JSON into your n8n instance
 2. Configure the nodes to connect to your Firebase project
+4. Configure the nodes to connect to your TwelveLabs account
 3. Activate the workflow

 ## Customization